 Series three was another triumph for the show, delving not only into the historical hurts of another cold case, but also registering the toll Cassie’s decades of work in the police service took on her personally, a thread that will be revisited in series four as her retirement plans are put off and her father’s dementia worsens.

 Unforgotten was officially announced as returning for series four back in September 2018.
 The cast readthrough took place on Monday the 13th of January 2020, as recorded by creator Chris Lang on Twitter below, and filming began shortly afterwards.
-As series three aired less than two months after filming concluded, we could even expect to see it as early as summer 2020.
+After a Covid-19-related delay, it’s now confirmed to start airing weekly from Monday the 22nd of February at 9pm on ITV1.